Tuition & Billing

 I-20 and Proof of Financial Responsibility

-Please note that the Office of Admissions will require you to explain your financial resources on your I-20.
+Please note that the Office of Admissions will require you to demonstrate your financial resources by uploading a certified bank statement via your MyRed account.
+Once reviewed and approved, you’ll be able to request an I-20 that is needed to secure a visa.
 By explaining your financial resources you are showing proof to Student Accounts that you have the ability to pay your tuition and fees at the University of Nebraska.
 Payment should be sent to Student Accounts after the bill has been created with all fees.
 This proof does not serve as payment to Student Accounts.

 Information for Parents